Noaaam/discord-v14-bot-ticketSystem/README.md

 ## How to configure the bot ?

-1. For start you must take you're token, guildID, and database informations and put everything in the file named ``config.js``.
+1. For start you must take you're token, guildID, and database informations and put everything in the file ``config.js``.
 2. Enter ``npm install`` into your terminal
 3. Press F5 or enter ``node main.js``.
 4. Enter the command ``/ticketsetup`` in a channel to setup the bot.